Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Least square optimization Problem

 \section{Least square optimization Problem}

-Through out rest of the paper, vectors functions $\hat{\mathbf{F}}$ and $\mathbf{F}^*$ denote generic numerical entropy stable and entropy conservative flux respectively whereas $\mathbf{F}^s$ denotes non-oscillatory numerical flux function of any stable scheme like monotone, TVD or ENO, WENO schemes etc. More precisely, Let $\mathbf{F}^s$ be consistent numerical flux function of any $n^{th}$ order non-oscillatory finite difference scheme such that
+Throughout in the paper, vector functions $\hat{\mathbf{F}}$ and $\mathbf{F}^*$ denote generic numerical entropy stable flux and entropy conservative flux respectively whereas $\mathbf{F}^s$ denotes non-oscillatory numerical flux function of any stable scheme like monotone, TVD or ENO, WENO schemes etc. More precisely, let $\mathbf{F}^s$ be any $n^{th}$ order consistent non-oscillatory numerical flux for \eqref{semi_scheme} of a non-oscillatory finite difference scheme such that

-Also let $\mathbf{F}^*$ be a $m^{th}$ order consistent entropy conservative flux for \eqref{ES_Flux} such that
+Also, let $\mathbf{F}^*$ be a $m^{th}$ order consistent entropy conservative flux for \eqref{ES_Flux} such that

 Further, the scheme with flux $\mathbf{F}^*$ satisfies the discrete entropy equality \eqref{disEC} with some appropriate numerical entropy function $q$.
 For example, in $m=2p^{th}$, $p \in \mathbb{N}$ order entropy conservative schemes \cite{LeFloch2002} the numerical entropy function is